 Where to go First?

 Configuring the report definition takes place in the "report designer".
 When you click the New button on the Reports List page, the designer opens in a new window/tab.

 - When you create a new report, the report designer opens to the General tab.

 - Click the Topic droplist to see a list of reportable "themes" that describe what the report is generally about: specific entities such as projects, tasks, issues, portfolios, and resources, or broader-themed and more complex reports that show time series data, portfolio-project relationships, audit history and KPI trends, and resource planning.
 Note that currently the broader themed/complex reports are not supported (and are not shown in the Topic droplist), these will be added in the future.

 - Click the Type droplist to see a list of supported output types.

 - To add fields to your report, go to the Data tab.
-See Understanding the Field Path, which is the mechanism for including related fields.
+See Understanding the Field Path, which describes how to add fields (including related fields) to your report.

 - To add and format heading text - at multiple levels - as well as configure a legend (for relevant report types), go to the Display tab.
-Note that List report types are different than the other types, allowing the majority of its display options to be configured directly in the preview pane.
+Note that the Display options for List report types are different than the other types - you access the majority of the List report display options directly in the column header menus in preview pane.

 - To give other users, groups, or units access to the report, see the Team tab.